 There's a term for this: context switching.
 And guess what?
 Our brain doesn't like it.
 These mini interruptions have a hugely damaging effect on our attention—and thus, our productivity.
 Checking your email might only take five minutes, but it has long ranging impacts on allowing you to focus on the task at hand.

-“The more time in email and face-to-face interaction, and the more total screen switches, the less productive people feel at the day’s end.”
-From a study by Microsoft.
+According to study done at Microsoft, the more time in email and face-to-face interaction, and the more total screen switches, the less productive people feel at the day’s end.

 As an employer it's up to you to encourage employees to block out time for tasks.
 It's also important to build a culture that doesn't expect employees to be always "on" and contactable, while also encouraging people to get away from their desks to refresh.

-A good work-life balance leaves employees with a life beyond work.
+At Paperform, we believe the work-life balance should always tip towards life.
+When employees have a stronger work-life balance, they are happier, healthier, and more productive.
 They have time to spend with their family, engage with their hobbies, and do things away from thoughts of work and their career.

 Employees need a healthy work-life balance to function properly.
 Sure, some people thrive on a fast-paced workplace that expects them working 18 hour days, but that's a recipe for disaster.
 No matter what business you run, you need to keep in mind that employees don't live to work; they work to live.